A Platform for constructive dialogue

 The Baker Forum, the signature event of the Baker Center, strives to be different.

-Leveraging Georgetown’s historic convening strengths, our annual Forum brings together current and emerging leaders from across sectors to explore social, political, and policy issues and identify opportunities for collaboration and potential solutions.
+Leveraging Georgetown’s historic convening strengths, our Forums bring together current and emerging leaders from across sectors to explore social, political, and policy issues and identify opportunities for collaboration and potential solutions.

 The Baker Forum’s small-group discussion model creates a unique platform for more open and constructive dialogue and debate.
 No boring panels.
 No keynote speeches.
 The Forum is off the record to encourage honest dialogue.